 Despite the role of genetic factors, type II diabetes largely remains a life-style related disorder, as reflected by skyrocketing numbers of diabetics worldwide parallel with obesity.

-But despite these figures, we have been constantly observing very remarkable effects on blood sugar in type II diabetics who attend our detox programs, to the extent that almost none requires their blood sugar medications, or even insulin during their detox.
+But despite these figures, we have been constantly observing very remarkable effects on blood sugar in type II diabetics who attend our detox programs, to the extent that almost none requires their blood sugar medications during their detox.

-In line with our observations, a relatively recent, small, but a very important study, published in 2011 in Diabetologia suggests that type 2 diabetes, long regarded as an inevitably progressive disease with irreversible beta-cell (insulin producing cell) failure, may actually be cured.
+In line with our observations, a relatively recent, small, but a very important study, published in 2011 in Diabetologia suggests that type 2 diabetes, long regarded as an inevitably progressive disease with irreversible beta-cell failure, may actually be cured.

-This is the good news.The investigators did a very detailed study including the measurements of insulin suppression of hepatic glucose output, hepatic triacylglycerol content, first-phase insulin response, and fasting plasma insulin, etc. These may sound a little bit detailed, but they are necessary to show that diabetes is actually cured.
+This is the good news.The investigators did a very detailed study including the measurements of sugar reducing hormone suppression of hepatic glucose output, hepatic triacylglycerol content, first-phase sugar reducing hormone response, etc. These may sound a little bit detailed, but they are necessary to show that diabetes is actually cured.

 After an 8-week low calorie intervention, all these above-mentioned parameters improved so significantly that most of these individuals could no longer be considered diabetic any more (even 8 weeks after the intervention they continued to have normal values).